Sean-Lan/Armory/README.md

 # Armory
-A supplement to c++ STL containing miscellaneous data structures and algorithms.
+A supplement to C++ STL containing miscellaneous data structures and algorithms.

 ## Data Structures